torvalds/linux/Documentation/media/uapi/v4l/userp.rst

 To start and stop capturing or output applications call the :ref:`VIDIOC_STREAMON <VIDIOC_STREAMON>` and :ref:`VIDIOC_STREAMOFF <VIDIOC_STREAMON>` ioctl.

-Note :ref:`VIDIOC_STREAMOFF <VIDIOC_STREAMON>` removes all buffers from both queues and unlocks all buffers as a side effect.
+.. note:: ref:`VIDIOC_STREAMOFF <VIDIOC_STREAMON>` removes all buffers from
+   both queues and unlocks all buffers as a side effect.
 Since there is no notion of doing anything "now" on a multitasking system, if an application needs to synchronize with another event it should examine the struct :ref:`v4l2_buffer <v4l2-buffer>` ``timestamp`` of captured or outputted buffers.

 Drivers implementing user pointer I/O must support the :ref:`VIDIOC_REQBUFS <VIDIOC_REQBUFS>`, :ref:`VIDIOC_QBUF <VIDIOC_QBUF>`,